I think we can all agree that things are a bit crazy right now, which is why I've compiled 17 healthy pantry recipes for you.

 It's like a dessert, but with health benefits (and lots of them)!

-Oat & Walnut Bars - Prunes or raisins, oats, walnuts, coconut, honey and chia seeds make for a yummy, kid-friendly snack!
+- Walnut Oat Bars with Dates - Dates, oats, walnuts, coconut, honey and chia seeds make for a yummy, kid-friendly snack!

 If you're looking for an easy recipe that uses mostly pantry staple ingredients, this one is for you!